Electric Scooters & Road Safety Crimes

 Pedestrian hit

-Prison 3m-4y depending on severityInjuries by negligence or recklessness (riding on sidewalk, running red light).
-If victim is elderly, injuries can be very serious.
+Prison 3m-4y depending on severityReckless injury or homicide (riding on the pavement, running a red light).
+These offences do not require a motor vehicle, so they reach a compliant VMP too.
+If the victim is elderly, injuries can be very serious.

 Test refusal